 - Not durable for heavy laptops or books

-If you’re looking for an all-in-one EDC bag that’s durable and water-repellent, look no further than the Under Armour Hustle 5.0.
+If you’re looking for an all-in-one everyday backpack that’s durable and water-repellent, look no further than the Under Armour Hustle 5.0.
 It’s made of lightweight and breathable material that allows you to be active without breaking a sweat.

-Inside you’ll find a soft-lined laptop sleeve that holds up to 15″ MacBook Pro or a similarly sized laptop.
-There’s also a water-resistant front pocket for travel documents and small electronic gadgets.
+Inside, you’ll find a soft-lined laptop sleeve that holds up to 15″ MacBook Pro or a similarly sized laptop.
+There’s also a water-resistant front zipper pocket for travel documents and small electronic gadgets.

 The Under Armour Hustle 5.0 is popular among avid travelers.
 Biking, hiking, and nature enthusiasts can effortlessly carry their essentials.